.: THE TESTIMONY OF KEVIN – An Ex-Jehovah’s Witness Delivered from Homosexuality

 I attended the church regularly and studied the Bible with them.
 It was an Independent Oneness Church that denied the Trinity and was very legalistic with a lot of rules to follow.
 This appealed to me because of my Jehovah’s Witness background.
 Yet, even though I accepted Christ in this church, it wasn’t the real Jesus of the Bible.

 My wife was very controlling and physically and emotionally abusive.
 As her violence and anger escalated toward me and our kids, she turned to the pastor and others at church for help.
 Little did I know that the pastor would comfort her with open arms and tell her how wrong I was and that she shouldn’t listen to me because he said that I was deceived by a “spirit.”
-This created quite a wedge between us, and as she pulled away from our relationship, my homosexual feelings for other men became stronger.
+This created quite a wedge between us and, as she pulled away from our relationship, my homosexual feelings became stronger.

 In desperation to save our marriage, I got down on my knees and begged her for us to start over by changing churches and considering the possibility of moving out of state.
 She flat out refused and insisted on staying with the support system she had at her church.
 Then, one day I came home from work to find one of our sons black and blue from being beaten by my wife.
 That was the straw that broke the camel’s back.
 I had to do something to prevent the same thing from happening to our sons that had happened to me growing up.
 I reported the abuse to the authorities, divorced my wife, and gained full legal custody of my sons.